 Faical is an Airline Strategy specialist, speaker and author of "a Lifelong Flight"

-He also held positions at technology companies that delivers solutions to the airline industry.
+He then held multiple positions at technology companies that delivers solutions to the airline industry, and consumer products.

 In 2018 he published his first novel A Lifelong Flight inspired by his experience in the industry.